EU IVDR & MDR Post Market Surveillance (PMS)

 - Trace affected devices in case of safety actions

-- Include a PMCF or PMPF Plan, or justify why it is not applicable
+- Include a PMCF or PMPF Plan

 Take the Next Step